Malpractice Insurance for Podiatrists

 Why Work With Homewood

-• Expertise in podiatry malpractice coverage, including surgical specialists.
+• Match with admitted carriers experienced in podiatry malpractice, including surgical specialists.

-• Access to nearly 100 carriers, allowing us to compare rates and terms in every state.
+• Access nearly 100 carriers, allowing us to compare rates and terms in every state.

-• Guidance on risk management practices that can help lower premiums, such as surgical checklists and patient consent protocols.
+• Apply risk management practices that can help lower premiums, such as surgical checklists and patient consent protocols.

-• Advocacy during claims, license investigations, and board actions.
+• Advocate during claims, license investigations, and board actions.

 Call 947-274-3093 or Fill Out the Form